+Minority-veto referendums and abrogative referendums

-Minority-veto referendums/abrogative referendums: The democratic-check function of a second chamber can be performed by means of referendums triggered by a parliamentary minority (e.g. Denmark), by a certain number of eligible voters (e.g. Italy, Latvia), or by a directly elected head of state (e.g. Iceland).
+The democratic-check function of a second chamber can be performed by means of referendums triggered by a parliamentary minority (e.g. Denmark), by a certain number of eligible voters (e.g. Latvia), or by a directly elected head of state (e.g. Iceland).
 In essence, these arrangements use the people as a whole as a sort of second chamber, a potentially powerful popular check that can prevent the incumbent legislative majority or other ruling elites from deviating too far from the public's wishes on major issues of substance.
 In Iceland, for example, the president used his power to call referendums in order to refer two loan repayment bills to the people; the bills had been passed by parliament, but were strongly opposed by the people.
 The disadvantage, however, is that the referendum process is likely to be too cumbersome, too costly and perhaps too divisive to be invoked except on major issues.
 As a result, these mechanisms are therefore unsuitable for addressing issues of technical legislative quality.
+See International IDEA Constitution-Building Primer No. 3, Direct Democracy, for more information on minority-veto referendums and abrogative referendums.

+Quasi-second chambers

-Quasi-second chambers: The purposes of a second chamber may be fulfilled by other institutions (quasi-second chambers) that lack the formality and status of a house of parliament but that are constitutionally recognized and granted a consultative or advisory role in the legislative and policymaking process:
+The purposes of a second chamber may be fulfilled by other institutions (quasisecond chambers) that lack the formality and status of a house of parliament but that are constitutionally recognized and granted a consultative or advisory role in the legislative and policymaking process.
+For example, functional or communal representation may be provided by bodies such as socio-economic councils that bring together labour, business or the professions.
+Such councils can be found in

-- Functional or communal representation may be provided by bodies such as socioeconomic councils that bring together labour, business, the professions etc. Such councils can be found in France, Italy and Luxembourg, among others. - In some countries, traditional or tribal leaders may be represented in a special advisory assembly, such as the House of Chiefs in Botswana or the National Council of Chiefs in Vanuatu.
+France, Italy and Luxembourg, among others.
+In some countries, traditional or tribal leaders may be represented in a special advisory assembly, such as the House of Chiefs in Botswana or the National Council of Chiefs in Vanuatu.